AccelByte/accelbyte-java-sdk/README.md

 ## Samples

-Sample apps are available in the [samples](samples) directory
+Sample apps are available in the [samples](samples) directory.

 ## Documentation

+Reference about AccelByte service endpoints and their corresponding SDK API is available in [docs](docs) directory.

-For documentation about AccelByte services and SDK, see [docs.accelbyte.io](https://docs.accelbyte.io/)
+For more information on how to use AccelByte services and SDKs, see [docs.accelbyte.io](https://docs.accelbyte.io/).